pablobd/ContinuousControl-D4PG/README.md

 ## How it works
-Open the file  jupyter notebook Continuous_Control_ParallelDDPG.ipynb and execute it reading carefully the instructions.
+Open the file  jupyter notebook Continuous_Control_ParallelD4PG.ipynb and execute it reading carefully the instructions.
 Notice that when creating an environemnt for the game we forced the option no_graphics=True.
 You can change it to False to see a graphic representation of the game.